Back to Education Allowance - Third Level

 You must be starting your third-level course at year one, generally.
 But you may be eligible for BTEA if you:

 - Are exempt from part of your course because of a qualification you received in a previous course.

 - Completed a year (or years) of your course as a part-time student.

-- Completed ealier years before becoming unemployed or receiving statutory redunancy.
+- Completed earlier years before becoming unemployed or receiving statutory redundancy.

 - Are permitted by your school or college to proceed to the next year of a course having dropped out or deferred a year.